miso-lims/walkthroughs/1-0-admin-tasks.md

 # 2. Creating projects

 A _Project_ contains information about a set of _Studies_ that may comprise many different _Samples_, _Experiments_ and _Runs_.
-Samples are attached to Projects as they are often processed into _Dilutions_, which are then _Pooled_ and sequenced.
+Samples are attached to Projects and they are often processed into _Libraries_ and then _Dilutions_, which are then _Pooled_ and sequenced.
 Projects also have Overviews, which hold information about a Project proposal.
 In this part of this workshop, we will create projects, set permissions, and familiarize ourselves with the project overview page.

 Projects represent a sequencing effort toward a particular goal, usually led by a particular group or principal investigator.
 For example, the PCSI project is